 Being forced to use a single gun is not ideal, but if it comes to that, you are better off sticking with a shotgun or medium bore carbine.
-With a little practice, these can be used by anyone and their versatility can handle all potential emergency situations.
+These guns can be used by anyone with a little practice.
+Their versatility can handle all potential emergency situations.
 Suggestions: Ruger 10/22, Henry Arms AR-7, AR-30, M40A3, Winchester Model 70.

 One for the short range

 The type of firearm you chose for a short range shooting scenario depends greatly on your environment.
 If the concrete jungle is your action area, you are better off using a 9mm or .40 semi-auto pistol.
 In the country side, where things are less intense you could rely on a .44 Magnum revolver.
 Suggestions: Beretta 92FS, Walther PPQ, Glock 17 Gen 4, Glock 22, Smith & Wesson M&P, Walther PPQ, Ruger GP100, Smith & Wesson Model 500.